clayne/cpp-bytes-streaming/README.md

 # bytes-streaming

-simple bytes "streaming" if we can call it like that, i made.
+This is a simple "bytes-streaming" you can use for basically everything, it can be a loader or a software, this as been made for simple projects / for people that starts using C++, that means it's not protected at all from Reverse Engineering, or dumpers but still better than doing URLToDownloadFile.

-That's totally not protected from dumpers.
+### Credit

-Made for Educational Purpose Only.
+* [TheCruZ](https://blog.cr4.sh/) - For the streaming method that i took from his project [here](https://github.com/TheCruZ/kdmapper).

-i made it by a simple creating file from memory, and streaming it.
+### Code

 ```cpp
 bool utils::CreateFileFromMemory(const std::string& desired_file_path, const char* address, size_t size)